What you’ll get

 You can stay in the UK as long as you like if you get settled status.
 You’ll also be able to apply for British citizenship if you’re eligible.

-If you do not have 5 years’ continuous residence when you apply, you’ll usually get pre-settled status.
+If you have not lived in the UK for 5 years in a row (known as ‘continuous residence’), you’ll usually get pre-settled status.
 You must have started living in the UK by 31 December 2020 unless you are applying as the existing close family member of an EU, EEA or Swiss citizen who started living here by then.
 You can stay in the UK for a further 5 years from the date you get pre-settled status.

-If you’ll reach 5 years’ continuous residence at some point by 30 June 2021, you can choose to wait to apply until you reach 5 years’ continuous residence.
-This means that if your application is successful, you’ll get settled status without having to apply for pre-settled status first.
+If you’ll reach 5 years’ continuous residence by 30 June 2021, you can choose to wait until you have 5 years’ residence to apply.
+This means that you’ll get settled status without having to apply for pre-settled status first if your application is successful.

 If you’ve left the UK